pavlo-melnyk/offline-HCCR/README.md

 ## Usage:
  - run 'main.py';
  - follow the prompt instructions:
-    - specify the isolated character image/ filepath (e.g. 'imgs/1.png');
+    - specify the isolated character image/images directory (e.g. 'imgs/'; it will upload all the images from this folder);
-    - specify the n number of candidates for recognition - will show n most confident predictions;
+    - specify the n number of candidates for recognition - will show n most confident predictions per each character image;
-    - type 'y' if you want to continue.
+    - type 'y' if you want to continue using application.

 ## Demo: